zheksoon/snapdrag/README.md

 - `event`: The current `PointerEvent` from the `pointermove` handler.
 - `dropTargets`: An array of objects, each representing a droppable target currently under the pointer.
 Each object contains:
-  - `kind`: The `kind` of the droppable.
   - `data`: The `data` associated with the droppable (from its `useDroppable` configuration).
-  - `element`: The DOM element of the draggable.
-  - `dropElement`: The DOM element of the droppable.
+  - `element`: The DOM element of the droppable.
 - `top`: The calculated top screen coordinate of the draggable element in the overlay.
 - `left`: The calculated left screen coordinate of the draggable element in the overlay.